All salon owners must have a good salon business plan.

 The Salon Offer

-Your salon menu is of course at the core of your offer.
+Your salon menu is at the core of your offer.
 The services you have on your menu should be inspired by your clients’ problems that you’re trying to solve.
 For salon service ideas you may want to add to your salon price list you can check out my other article here.

 Retail products is another part of your offer that should complement the services in a way that helps address your client’s problem.